 The dental crown remains in place until your child eventually loses that particular baby tooth.

-Dentists in Apple Valley, MN use the Hall Technique without needing any local anesthetic, which makes the experience more enjoyable for children.
+Our pediatric dentists use the Hall Technique without needing any local anesthetic, which makes the experience much more tolerable for children.
 Additionally, this technique relies on minimal, if any, removal of decay, allowing a child to skip the unpleasant use of needles and drills.

 If you’re looking for a “children’s dentist near me” to treat your nervous child’s cavity, this method can allow for the treatment of very young or fearful children who would otherwise require deep sedation or general anesthesia.